 By 5 weeks any kittens that you view for adoption should have had their second worming treatment.

 It can often be tempting to bring your new kitten home early, especially when you see how cute it is, but it’s important that it stays with the mother and siblings until at least 8 weeks old.
 This ensures the kitten gains enough nutritional benefit from its mum’s milk, before being weaned on to solid cat food gradually so that it can adjust.

 Adopting a kitten before 8 weeks of age can also cause behavioural problems as it’s during this time when the kitten learns to socialise.
-If you have other cats in your household its always worthwhile waiting until 12 weeks of age.
+If you have other cats in your household you should wait until 12 weeks due to flu risk.

 Third Worm Treatment

 If you adopt your kitten at 8 weeks of age, it’s important that you ask the people you’re adopting from if the cat has had its third worming treatment.
 If your kitten hasn’t had a recent wormer then now is the time to administer it.
 If you don’t have one we’ll usually prescribe it at you kittens first vaccination appointment.

 8 Weeks Old